MLB cancels spring games through March 4 due to lockout

 While spring training started on time last year, pandemic restrictions led to capacity limits that depressed attendance.

-Negotiations have been taking place at the offices of MLB and the union in New York.
-The players’ association was discussing whether any players will attend the next session.
+Negotiations had been taking place at the offices of MLB and the union in New York.
+The switch in venue for next week was to accommodate players who are in Florida.

 For the most part, owners and players have joined the bargaining by Zoom.
 Colorado Rockies CEO Dick Monfort, chairman of the owners’ labor policy committee, and free agent reliever Andrew Miller both attended the Jan.
 24 session, the first in-person bargaining during the lockout.